 Dr David Wortley

-David is the CEO and Founder of 360in360 Immersive Experiences (www.360in360ix.co.uk), a social enterprise franchise specialising in the use of 360 degree video, images, sounds and storytelling to celebrate extraordinary people, places and experiences.
+Dr David Wortley is the CEO and Founder of 360in360 Immersive Experiences (www.360in360ix.co.uk), a social enterprise franchise specialising in the use of 360 degree video, images, sounds and storytelling to celebrate extraordinary people, places and experiences.
 His previous role was the CEO and Founder of GAETSS, a consultancy on the strategic use of Enabling Technologies for the transformation of business and society.

-David is also the Founding President of the European Chapter of the International Society of Digital Medicine (ISDM).
+He is also the Founding President of the European Chapter of the International Society of Digital Medicine (ISDM).
 He is a recognised global authority on the practical application of emerging and enabling technologies in areas such as health, environment, business development and education.
 He is a serial technology innovator and has been a pioneer of emerging technologies for over 30 years.

 He is an expert adviser to the European Union and an accredited business mentor.
 His specialist expertise is in the commercialisation of disruptive digital technologies.
-David is a passionate user of wearable technologies for health and wellness applications and a Founding Council Member of the International Society for Digital Medicine (www.isdm.org.cn)
+David Wortley is a passionate user of wearable technologies for health and wellness applications and a Founding Council Member of the International Society for Digital Medicine (www.isdm.org.cn)

 Can we improve the health of a city with immersive technologies?